zoltanctoth/bigdata-training/assignment.md

 1. Answer this question using Jupyter (iPython) Notebook on your virtual machine:

  What are the different amounts that were payed by users from the Netherlands (country code NL)?
 The input file is at `file:///home/bigdata/training/datasets/registration.log`.
 Show the results on the screen.
 Download the notebook (File -> Download as) in *HTML* fromat and upload it into your bucket with the name `spark-notebook.html`.

+ *Hint: If you have an RDD (called e.g. `rdd`) and you want to get rid of the duplicate values in it, simply use the `rdd.distinct()` transformation.
+I cover this in the recap video.*

 **If you consider yourself as a technical person:**